IntelligentServiceLab/SANFM-DI/README.md

 HINT: The dataset used in this code currently only divides into four domains.
 The sourse code needs to be modified as appropriate when use new dataset

-# Reference

-'''
-To be added after the paper is accepted
-'''